-The contract for services is with AHPRA on behalf of the Nursing and Midwifery Board of Australia (National Board) who own and sponsor the project.
+The contract for services is with AHPRA on behalf of the Nursing and Midwifery Board of Australia (National Board or NMBA) who own and sponsor the project.
 The Executive Officer is the representative of the National Board for all matters related to the project.
-The Program Manager and Policy Manager will attend to detailed matters with respect to project delivery and policy development respectively on the Executive Officer's behalf.
+The Policy Manager and Program Manager will attend to detailed matters with respect to policy and project delivery respectively on the Executive Officer's behalf.